Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 Actually, where is Korea?

-It took very little convincing and I immediately decided that this is where I wanted to teach English abroad.
+It took very little convincing.
+I immediately decided that this is where I wanted to teach English abroad.

 After living in Korea for 14 months, here’s what I love about the country.